 These are just three of twenty seven practical steps that you could take to increase sales productivity, acquire new customers, and improve sales results.
 I’ll be sharing more of them in the future.

-If you would like to learn more about using these methods to obtain customer referral or business introductions to increase sales, get in touch.
+If you would like to learn more about using these methods to obtain customer referrals or business introductions to increase sales, get in touch.

 Article by Clive Miller

-If you are looking for customer referral methods or need more business introductions, we can help.
+If you are looking for ways to increase customer referrals or need more business introductions, we can help.
 Telephone +44 (0)118 983 3887.
 We will be pleased to discuss your needs or talk through some options.
 Alternatively Send email to email@example.com for a prompt reply or use the contact form here.